In English, Wills/Estates Law

 Summary

-Getting bond insurance when applying for probate can be an expensive obligation.
+Getting estate bond insurance when applying for probate can be an expensive obligation.
 It is usually 5% of the total estate, and the executor needs to pay it out of his own pocket before he can obtain approval, unfreeze and transfer the estate.

 If you want to avoid it, you should write a detailed Will in advance, carefully indicate who the beneficiaries are, and add a clause that does not require the purchase of bond insurance.